xvbnm48/-learning-go-kit/readme.md

 if single data using sql.query and sql.queryrow. but if multiple data using sql.queryrow. and sql.queryrow.

 make transport client and server for today.

+today learning use stack driver and setting env for dev